 Nalgene — Cut down on plastic waste during your trip to Ireland and bring a reusable water bottle instead!

-RuMe Bag — Incredibly light and easy to pack, a RuMe bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
+Tote Bag — Incredibly light and easy to pack, a tote bag can serve as a grocery bag, beach bag, laundry bag, or just about anything else.
 They’re incredibly handy and we recommend adding one to your packing list for Ireland.
 We’ve been carrying ours for years and it never stops coming in handy, including on our most recent visit to Ireland (it served as our laundry bag + “don’t want to repack all our bags today so will just throw extra clothes in the car in this” bag).

 Swiss Army Knife — We love having our Swiss Army Knife along when traveling, and picnics during an Ireland road trip are the perfect excuse to use it!